myrill-labs/whitepaper/README.md

 </div>

-Bachir Arif a is tech lead at the Société Générale and has research experience in [blockchain](https://en.wikipedia.org/wiki/Blockchain), especially with crypto-currencies.
+Bachir Arif is tech lead at the Société Générale and has research experience in [blockchain](https://en.wikipedia.org/wiki/Blockchain), especially with crypto-currencies.
 Through his career, he has built a network of finance professionals including traders, portfolio managers and quants.

 We both bring to the company a combination of cutting edge technologies and domain expertise in order to design the perfect fintech product, with an extremely high barrier of entry (ML and blockchain).